Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [Ether.Network](https://github.com/Eastrall/Ether.Network) - Ether.Network is an open source networking library that allow developers to create simple, fast and scalable socket server or client applications over the TCP/IP protocol.
 * [EventFlow](https://github.com/eventflow/EventFlow) - Async/await first CQRS+ES and DDD framework for .NET.
 * [ExtCore](https://github.com/ExtCore) - Free, open source and cross-platform framework for creating modular and extendable web applications based on ASP.NET Core 1.0.
+* [Finbuckle.MultiTenant](https://github.com/Finbuckle/Finbuckle.MultiTenant) - Finbuckle.MultiTenant is a .NET Standard library for multitenant support designed for ASP.NET 2.0+.
+It provides functionality for tenant resolution, per-tenant app configuration, and per-tenant data isolation.
 * [fission](https://github.com/fission/fission) - Fast Serverless Functions for Kubernetes.
 * [grpc](https://github.com/grpc/grpc/tree/master/src/csharp) - Remote Procedure Calls (RPCs) provide a useful abstraction for building distributed applications and services.
 The libraries in this repository provide a concrete implementation of the gRPC protocol, layered over HTTP/2.
 These libraries enable communication between clients and servers using any combination of the supported languages.
 * [Halibut](https://github.com/OctopusDeploy/Halibut) - A secure communication stack for .NET using JSON-RPC over SSL.